All voters love Social Security and Medicare

 Elected Republicans are also increasing their efforts to privatize Medicare.
 Their goal is to have private plans as the automatic option for new participants.

-Increasing the threshold at which wages are exempt from payroll taxes beyond the current $168,800 cap, or eliminating the cap entirely, are potential solutions.
-That would impact only the top 6 percent or of wage earners.
-The Biden-Harris proposal to tax wages above $400,000 while leaving income between $168,000 and $400,000 untaxed, would solely affect the wealthiest 1 percent.
+Increasing the threshold at which wages are exempt from payroll taxes beyond the current $176,100 cap, or eliminating the cap entirely, are potential solutions.
+That would impact the top 6 percent or of wage earners.
+Presidential candidate Kamala Harris had proposed to tax wages above $400,000 while leaving income between $168,000 and $400,000 untaxed, would solely affect the wealthiest 1 percent.